Home/Meats/Beef Shoulder Clod

 How to Select

-Choose cuts that are bright red with a good amount of marbling for flavor.
-Avoid any that appear brown or have a strong odor.
+Choose cuts that are bright red with a good amount of marbling for flavor and tenderness.
+Avoid cuts that appear brown or have excessive liquid in the packaging.

 How to Store